Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v3/general-usage.md

 If you need even more flexiblity (such as replacing pure text with components), you can consider implement your own `HookParser`!

-A `HookParser` is quite simple and just needs three methods: One that tells the library where the hooks are in the content, one that says which component class to load and one that specifies the inputs/outputs.
+A `HookParser` is quite simple and just needs three methods: One that tells the library where the hooks are in the content, one that says which component class to load and one that returns the input/output values.

 For a full guide with stackblitz examples, see the [Writing your own HookParser](http://localhost:4000/ngx-dynamic-hooks/documentation/v2/parsers#writing-your-own-hookparser) section.